Why Do Companies Perform ERP Upgrades?

 Regulatory Needs

 Outdated systems may spell trouble for your business's compliance requirements.
 Accounting and general tax rules change every year, meaning your system must change with the times.
-If you are on a legacy or outdated system, it may no longer meet those needs or be able to receive necessary upgrades to ensure future compliance.
+If you are on a legacy or outdated software system, it may no longer meet those needs or be able to receive necessary upgrades to ensure future compliance.

 New Leadership